AlphaDragon601/srcinstall/README.md

 - [ ] support configure flags

-### Note: config files and direvtory creation has been automated :)
+### Note: config files and directory creation has been automated :)
+### Note2: make sure to run "set" command on first run